blgo/qr-play/README.md

 ## ARM Compatibility

 The Docker image is built with ARM compatibility, so it can be deployed on a Raspberry Pi.

+need to run this locally in raspberry to work: rpicam-vid -t 0 --width 640 --height 480 --codec mjpeg -o /dev/video17 --inline